jmhuer/Fall2021MusicResearch/mini_book/_build/html/_sources/docs/index.md

 ---

 ### Q2.
-Rank the music according to difficulty
+Score from 1 - 10 according to perceived complexity
-For example: B,A,D,C,E
+For example: 7

 **A.**